Seahawks mailbag: What to make of Shaquem Griffin’s use against the 49ers, and have the tight ends disappointed?

 Jacob Hollister’s season has been a little more mysterious.

-He had just two catches for 10 yards in the first five games and played just three snaps in the week five win over Minnesota.
+He had just two catches for 10 yards in the first five games and played just three snaps in the Week 5 win over Minnesota.

 But he’s played substantially since then with 23 snaps against Arizona and 26 against the 49ers, each season highs, with a combined four catches for 28 yards.

-Some wondered if Hollister was being showcased as there were rampant rumors the team was dangling him in trade talks — he has a $3.2 million salary this season and with some of Seattle’s other recent moves, the Seahawks might have been looking to get out of paying the rest of that.
-But that didn’t happen as the Tuesday trade deadline passed and Hollister remained on the team.
+Some wondered if Hollister was being showcased, as there were rampant rumors the team was dangling him in trade talks — he has a $3.2 million salary this season and with some of Seattle’s other recent moves, the Seahawks might have been looking to get out of paying the rest of that.
+But that didn’t happen as the Tuesday NFL trade deadline passed and Hollister remained on the team.

 But as noted, Dissly has also been used in more of a blocking role the past two weeks, with Hollister seeing about half of his snaps split out as a receiver — 17 either in the slot or out wide.
 So maybe there have been some game-plan things at work as well in getting Hollister on the field more in receiving roles and Dissly inline.

-Seattle also now has rookie Colby Parkinson as the fourth tight end after releasing Luke Willson Tuesday (Willson could stay on the practice squad).
-So, the position remains intriguing, for sure.
+Seattle also has rookie Colby Parkinson as the fourth tight end after releasing Luke Willson on Tuesday (Willson could stay on the practice squad).
+So the position remains intriguing, for sure.

 Q: @PartTimeSpenny asked: Do you think Russell Wilson will set the record for most touchdown passes in a single season?

-A: Wilson is on pace for 59 touchdowns — the NFL single-season record is 55 by Peyton Manning of the Denver Broncos in 2013.
+A: Wilson is on pace for 59 touchdowns — the NFL season record is 55 by Peyton Manning of the Denver Broncos in 2013.
 That’s also on pace to shatter Wilson’s career high and team record of 35 in 2018.

 Can Wilson really keep up that pace and break that record?

-I’d say the odds are against it just because as we get into November and December the weather starts to turn a bit and passing often isn’t as easy (though it sounds as if the Seahawks will catch a break with Sunday’s trip to Buffalo, when it’s supposed to be clear and 66 degrees).
+I’d say the odds are against it, because as we get into November and December the weather starts to turn a bit and passing often isn’t as easy (though it appears the Seahawks will catch a break with Sunday’s trip to Buffalo, where it’s supposed to be clear and 66 degrees).

-Also, at some point this year you’d think defenses will start to catch up to offenses some — teams are averaging 25.2 points per game this season, almost two points more than in any other year, 23.4 in 2013. and also gaining almost nine yards more per game (361.8, the current record being 252.7 in 2015).
+Also, at some point this year you’d think defenses will start to catch up to offenses — teams are averaging 25.2 points per game this season, almost two points more than in any other year, 23.4 in 2013. and also gaining almost nine yards more per game (361.8, the record being 252.7 in 2015).

 But we all know how Wilson has historically been about bucking the odds.